 RESOLVED

-The GNSO Council confirms that the EPDP had the mandate to modify the Thick Whois Transition Policy under the EPDP Charter.
+The GNSO Council confirms that the modification of the Thick Whois Transition Policy as it pertains to the transfer of data elements was within the scope of the the EPDP Charter.

-The GNSO Council determines that in light of the EPDP being chartered by the GNSO Council, among other things, to address the questions in Part 2(c) under “Mission and Scope” to specifically address the transfer of data from registrar to registry, the resulting recommendation #7 appropriately fulfills this purpose.
-Furthermore, the requirement of Section 16 of the PDP Manual is deemed satisfied for the purpose of amending the Thick Whois Transition Policy.
+The GNSO Council determines that in light of the EPDP being chartered by the GNSO Council, among other things, to address the questions in Part 2(c) under “Mission and Scope” to specifically address the transfer of data from registrar to registry, the resulting recommendation #7 appropriately fulfills this purpose as further confirmed by EPDP Recommendation #27. .

-The GNSO Council determines, notwithstanding the absence of a clear statement, the intent of EPDP Phase 1 Recommendation #7 to modify the Thick Whois Transition Policy is implied, taking into account the history, background, context and purpose of the EPDP, the specific language of Recommendation #7 and the EPDP Phase 1 Final Report in its entirety.
+The GNSO Council determines, notwithstanding the absence of an explicit statement in the EPDP Phase 1 Final Report, that EPDP Phase 1 Recommendation #7 is intended to modify the Thick Whois Transition Policy taking into account the history, background, context and purpose of the EPDP, the EPDP Charter, the specific language of Recommendation #7, Recommendation #27, and the EPDP Phase 1 Final Report in its entirety.
+However, the GNSO Council further determines that Thick WHOIS Transition Policy has not been repealed.

-The GNSO Council determines that the Recommendation #7 language, “must be transferred from registrar to registry provided an appropriate legal basis exists and data processing agreement is in place” should be included in the Registration Data Policy in order to conform with the intent of the EPDP Phase 1 Team’s policy recommendation and the subsequent GNSO Council adoption (“GNSO Council Input”).
+The GNSO Council determines that the Recommendation #7 language, “must be transferred from registrar to registry provided an appropriate legal basis exists and data processing agreement is in place” should be included in the Registration Data Policy in order to effectuate the intent of the EPDP Phase 1 Team’s policy recommendation and the subsequent GNSO Council adoption and that accordingly, this provision of the Registration Data Policy renders the data elements Thick Whois Transition Policy “optional” if there is no such legal basis or DPA.
+For the sake of clarity, the GNSO Council further determines that the term “optional” as illustrated in the aggregate data elements workbooks, means that a particular data element may still be required to be transferred from registrar to registry if permitted by applicable law. (“GNSO Council Input”).

 The GNSO Council instructs the Council’s Liaison to communicate the GNSO Council Input to the Registration Data Policy Implementation Review Team pursuant to Section III.A of the Consensus Policy Implementation Framework.